-The Central Bank has published a Consultation Paper on Fund Management Company Effectiveness - CP86 - in which it sets out a number of proposed initiatives to further enhance and promote fund management companies' (and self-managed investment companies') substantive control over the activities of their delegates.
-One of the proposals which is currently being consulted upon is to allow for the first time the possibility of appointing a designated person outside Ireland, who is not also a director of the fund management company, to carry out managerial functions in respect of the management company, which would represent a positive development.
+In December 2016, the Central Bank published its final guidance on Consultation Paper on Fund Management Company Effectiveness ("CP86") in which it sets out a number of principles to further enhance and promote fund management companies' (and self-managed investment companies') substantive control over the activities of their delegates.
+In a welcome development, the Central Bank confirmed that fund management companies may appoint a designated person outside Ireland, who is not a director of the fund management company, to discharge any of the six streamlined managerial functions introduced under the final guidance.